How To Become a Licensed Real Estate Agent in New York

 7 Ways That Can Help You Become a Successful Agent

-You commonly hear in NY real estate that 70%-80% of new agents quit the industry altogether by the first year.
+You commonly hear in NY real estate that 70%-80% of new agents quit the industry by the first year.

 If you have patience, if you can save enough money while trying to make your first commission, or if you can work on your people skills, for example, you may just come up with a winning formula that will allow you to succeed even when you spend months at an agency without income.